Innovative Approaches in Soil Carbon Sequestration Modelling for Better Prediction with Limited Data

 \section{Introduction}

-Large-scale carbon emission from soil (one of the planet's major carbon reservoirs) into the atmosphere has deleterious impacts on global climate change, soil quality, and crop productivity \citep{adams2011managing, shi2020age}.
+Large-scale carbon emission from soil, one of the planet's major carbon reservoirs, into the atmosphere has deleterious impacts on global climate change, soil quality, and crop productivity \cite{adams2011managing, shi2020age}.
 Soil organic carbon (SOC) could be used as a significant global sink for atmospheric carbon through land-management practices, helping to reduce the atmospheric concentration of greenhouse gases and improving agricultural productivity.

 International bodies and agreements such as the Intergovernmental Panel on Climate Change (IPCC) and the Paris and Kyoto Protocol agreements mitigate global warming by assessing the science related to climate change and reduce greenhouse gas emissions, especially $CO_2$.
 These agreements adopted systems of carbon accounting and trading markets.
-A part of these carbon markets (tracking and trading) is related to selling carbon credits by farmers and land-holders who apply land-management practices to sequester carbon and track the change of soil carbon sequestration in their farmlands.
+A part of these carbon markets (tracking and trading) is related to selling carbon credits by farmers, organisations certifying the credits, or providing government support for the scheme, and land-holders who apply land-management practices to sequester carbon and track the change of soil carbon sequestration in their farmlands.
 They usually have small datasets for tracking the changes in soil carbon as SOC sampling is time-consuming and costly.

-Markets can quantify changes in soil carbon stocks using accurate models of soil carbon turnover and sequestration.
+Models can quantify changes in soil carbon stocks where there is accurate understanding of processes that govern soil carbon turnover and sequestration.
 Such models can also help develop a deeper understanding of the sequestration process and forecast future changes and trends in SOC.
-Researchers have developed computer-simulation models such as RothC \citep{jenkinson1987}, and Century \citep{parton1988} to help make inferences about trends in carbon stocks using time series of measurements collected over many years.
-For example, to improve the accounting of field emissions in the carbon footprint of agricultural products, \citet{peter2016improving} assess the change of SOC based on simulations with the RothC model in one of the IPCC methodological approaches (Tier 3) and compare it with other default IPCC methods.
-At their core, models such as RothC partition the total SOC mass into specific pools.
-These pools are decomposable plant material (DPM), resistant plant matter (RPM), humified organic matter (HUM), microbial biomass (BIO), and inert organic matter (IOM) \citep{adams2011managing,capon2010soil}.
+Researchers have developed computer-simulation models such as RothC \cite{jenkinson1987, jenkinson1990turnover}, and Century \cite{parton1988} to help make inferences about trends in carbon stocks using time series of measurements collected over many years.
+For example, to improve the accounting of field emissions in the carbon footprint of agricultural products, Peter et al.\cite{peter2016improving} assess the change of SOC based on simulations with the RothC model in one of the IPCC methodological approaches (Tier 3) and compare it with other default IPCC methods.
+Clifford et al.\cite{clifford} developed a statistical soil carbon model to estimate and forecast the amount of carbon sequestered on farmland.